audenbit/peanutio-and-jamiet/README.md

 # How to Play this Game!
 talk to the residence of your local fridge by entering the red squares near them.
 Move with WASD keys.
+Because of a little bug, you are required to either do `CTRL-C` on the terminal window, or just close the terminal window.
+Closing does not work normally.
+Have fun playing this very little game!